 Recognize that this is normal.
 Toddlers typically reject get to a point where even foods they used to love get rejected.
 They may eat two whole bananas one breakfast and then not want to touch a banana for weeks.

 2. Consider How You Think of “Rejection” and “Refusal”

 It’s all temporary and it’s not personal.
 And refusing suggests a power struggle and doesn’t happen unless there is pressure.
 Choosing to not eat something is simply choosing to not eat something and has nothing to do with your parenting.
 It’s okay to say “no” to a food and by allowing your child to say “no” you are also allowing him to willingly say Yes in the future.

-Have you been serving it day in and day out, possibly even multiple times a day?
+Have you been serving favorite foods day in and day out, possibly even multiple times a day?
 If so, try scaling back for a bit.
 Take it out of the repertoire, but only temporarily.
 If it hasn’t been over-used, continue to serve that food as often as YOU enjoy eating it.
-After all toddlers should be joining you for meals, not eating their own special toddler food on the side.
-Don’t let your child’s preferences dictate the foods your family is served, but be considerate and put something on your child’s plate they do eat.
+After all, toddlers should be joining you for meals, not eating their own special toddler food.

 Think of him as an “eater in training” and know that it takes a lot of repeated exposures over a long time for some kids to learn to like or re-like certain foods.
 Don’t give up or quit serving broccoli, peppers, salmon or rice or any food just because your child doesn’t normally eat it.
 He may surprise you when you least expect it.

 The Key to Serving Healthy Foods to Kids